hong-nvidia/usd-keyframe-generation/README.md

 ## Step-by-Step Instructions

-We start by creating a new USD stage and configurate the relevant metadata
+We start by creating a new USD stage and configurate the relevant metadata:

 ```
 from pxr import Usd, UsdGeom, Gf, Sdf